You’re at Risk of Losing Your Best Customers to Customer Journey Hijacking

 by Tirtza Giles

-As Customer Journey Hijacking (CJH) increasingly impacts online retailers, there is a growing awareness of injected ads and how they steal customers away and damage brand reputations, resulting in lost eCommerce revenue.
-But many people assume that the online visitors most affected by CJH are those who are less tech-savvy and less likely to spend significant money online.
+As Customer Journey Hijacking increasingly impacts online retailers, there is a growing awareness of ad injections and how they steal customers away and damage brand reputations, resulting in lost eCommerce revenue.
+But many people assume that the online visitors most affected by this consumer-side problem are less tech-savvy and less likely to spend significant money online.

-In fact, the numbers show that just the opposite is true: The consumers who have the highest eCommerce KPIs are far more likely to have their digital devices infected with the malware that drives injected ads.
+In fact, the numbers show that just the opposite is true: The consumers who have the highest eCommerce KPIs are far more likely to have ad injections running on their browser or device.

-Namogoo’s analysis of more than one billion web sessions per week shows that consumers who spend more time (and money) shopping online are more likely to download free software such as browser extensions and mobile apps – software that may be bundled with malware.
-As a result, these users are more likely to have ads injected into their browsers.
+Namogoo’s analysis of more than one billion web sessions per week shows that consumers who spend more time (and money) shopping online are more likely to download free software such as browser extensions and mobile apps – many of which come pre-bundled with ad injections.

-How do these ads impact the user experience?
-First, the malware on the shopper’s digital device tracks their online activity, building a personal profile of their shopping preferences, habits, and other characteristics.
-Then, when that user visit an eCommerce website, the malware displays individually targeted pop-ups, banners, and product ads promoting other companies (typically competing online stores).
-In addition, the shopper may be subjected to redirects that automatically take them to a different website than the one they intended to visit.
+How do these ads impact the customer experience?
+First, ad injection software running on the shopper’s device tracks their online activity, building a personal profile of their shopping preferences, habits, and other characteristics.
+Then, when that user visits an eCommerce website, they are served with individually targeted pop-ups, banners, and product ads promoting other companies (typically competing online stores).
+In addition, the shopper may be subjected to in-text redirects that automatically take them to a different website than the one they intended to visit.

-How do we know the most valuable customers are most affected by injected ads?
+How do we know the most valuable customers are most affected by ad injections?

 The realization that the customers most affected by Customer Journey Hijacking tend to have the highest KPIs is nothing new.
 But our data from 2018 shed light on this phenomenon.
 Here are a few highlights from Q4 of last year:

-- The companies we work with saw their “clean” desktop customers (those whose computers were not found to have injected ads) have a conversion rate of 2.22%.
-During the same period, “infected-blocked” desktop customers (those whose computers had injected ads until Namogoo blocked these ads) had a conversion rate of 5.20%.
+- The companies we work with saw their unaffected desktop visitors (those not impacted by injected ads) have a conversion rate of 2.22%.
+During the same period, recovered desktop visitors (those previously hijacked by injected ads now being blocked by Namogoo) had a conversion rate of 5.20%.

-- These companies saw their “clean” mobile customers have a conversion rate of 0.98%, while their “infected-blocked” mobile customers had a conversion rate of 2.46%.
+- On mobile, these companies saw unaffected visitors register a conversion rate of 0.98%, while their recovered visitors had a conversion rate of 2.46%.

-- These companies’ “clean” customers had a checkout abandonment rate of 59.21%, while their “infected-blocked” customers had a checkout abandonment rate of 49.39%.
+- While average visitors not affected by ad injections showed a checkout abandonment rate of 59.21%, recovered visitors had a checkout abandonment rate of 49.39%.

-And it’s not just our aggregate data that show this pattern in which “infected-blocked” customers show more value than “clean” customers.
-In fact, it’s common for companies we work with to find that even their customers who are still being subjected to unauthorized ads have higher KPIs than their “clean” customers – and once those ads are blocked, these customers’ KPIs rise significantly.
+And it’s not just our aggregate data that show this pattern in which hijacked visitors show more value than the rest of their traffic.
+In fact, it’s common for companies we work with to find that even their customers who are still being subjected to unauthorized ads have higher KPIs than their unaffected customers – and once those ads are blocked, these customers’ KPIs rise even higher.

 This was exactly the pattern that Deckers Brands, the owner of Teva, saw when Namogoo performed a proof of value (POV) on Teva.com.

-Indeed, once Namogoo blocked these injected ads, Teva.com saw a 1.78% increase in its overall conversion rate (not just the conversion rate for users whose digital devices had previously been infected).
+Indeed, once Namogoo blocked these injected ads, Teva.com saw a 1.78% increase in its overall conversion rate (not just the conversion rate for hijacked visitors).
 And when these ads were blocked for users of UGG.com, that site saw a 2.43% increase in its overall conversion rate.

 Why is this pattern such a problem for online retailers?

-If you have an online store, there is an obvious reason to be concerned about which of your customers are most likely to be affected by CJH: These invasive ads are proven to lower companies’ overall conversion rates by between 2% and 5%, reducing revenue per visitor by between 5% and 7%.
+If you have an online store, there is an obvious reason to be concerned about which of your customers are most likely to be affected by Customer Journey Hijacking: These invasive ads are proven to lower companies’ overall conversion rates by between 1.5% and 5%, reducing revenue per visitor by between 5% and 7%.
 If your sales to your best customers are being hindered most of all, that’s clearly going to have an impact on your revenue.